Save money by washing a shower curtain liner in the washing machine. So easy to do!

 Spring is here, which means it’s time to give the house a good cleaning after a long winter.
 At the top of my to-do list every Spring is washing the shower curtain liner and cleaning the shower.

-I used to buy a new one every 4 to 6 months but I didn’t like the idea of throwing them away to sit in a landfill and we ran out of ways to reuse them a long time ago, so several years ago I figured I had nothing to lose and threw it in the washing machine.
+I used to buy a new one every 4 to 6 months but I didn’t like the idea of throwing them away to sit in a landfill.
+We also tried to repurpose them but there’s not much you can do with a gross, dirty shower curtain.
+So, several years ago I figured I had nothing to lose and threw the shower liner in the washing machine.

-I usually add 2 or 3 old bath towels, that I use on the dog, to help clean the curtain.
+Adding 2 or 3 old bath towels, that I use on the dog, will help clean the curtain.

 Check out some other popular home tips I’ve shared.